mhozza/pyscrabbler/README.rst

-This project is now apandoned in favour of the faster version rewritten in Kotlin, see: `mhozza/ScrabblerKt <https://github.com/mhozza/ScrabblerKt>`_.
+This project is now abandoned in favour of the faster version rewritten in Kotlin, see: `mhozza/ScrabblerKt <https://github.com/mhozza/ScrabblerKt>`_.
 ==============================================

 Scrabbler written in python.